Jet Quenching in Holographic QCD as an Indicator of Phase Transitions in Anisotropic Regimes: JQ parameter for light quarks: numerical results

 $\,$

-The dependence of $\log a T^3$ on $T$ for the isotropic LQ model for different values of $\mu$ is presented in Fig. \ref{Fig:LQT3nu1cB0}.
+The dependence of $\log a T^3$ on $T$ for the isotropic LQ model for different values of $\mu$ is presented in Fig.\,\ref{Fig:LQT3nu1cB0}.
 We see that for large $T$, $\log a T^3$ does not depend on $\mu$.

-Density plots of $\log a$ for light quarks at $c_B=0$ and $\nu=1$ are presented in Fig.\, \ref{Fig:DensityLQnu1cB0}A, while Fig.\, \ref{Fig:DensityLQnu1cB0}B includes phase transition lines.
-The magenta line in panel B marks the first-order transition, starting at the critical endpoint (CEP) located at ($\mu_{\text{CEP}}$, $T_{\text{CEP}}$) $\simeq$ (0.046 GeV, 0.158 GeV) and indicated by a magenta star.
-The blue line denotes the second-order transition: for $0 < \mu < 0.095$ GeV, it separates the hadronic and QGP phases, while for $\mu > 0.095$ GeV it divides the quarkyonic and QGP phases.
-Fig.\, \ref{Fig:DensityLQnu1cB0}C (adapted from \cite{Arefeva:2022avn}) shows the phase diagram, with the hadronic phase below the magenta line, quarkyonic phase between magenta and blue lines, and QGP phase above the blue line. \\
+The Density plots of $\log a$ for light quarks at $c_B=0$ and $\nu=1$ are presented in Fig.\,\ref{Fig:DensityLQnu1cB0}A, while Fig.\,\ref{Fig:DensityLQnu1cB0}B includes phase transition lines.
+The magenta line in panel (B) marks the first-order transition, starting at the critical endpoint (CEP) located at ($\mu_{\text{CEP}}$, $T_{\text{CEP}}$) $\simeq$ (0.046 GeV, 0.158 GeV) and indicated by a magenta star.
+The blue line denotes the second-order transition: for $0 < \mu < 0.095$ GeV, it separates the hadronic and QGP phases, while for $\mu > 0.095$ GeV, it divides the quarkyonic and QGP phases.
+Fig.\, \ref{Fig:DensityLQnu1cB0}C (adapted from \cite{Arefeva:2022avn}) shows the phase diagram, with the hadronic phase below the magenta line, quarkyonic phase between the magenta and blue lines, and QGP phase above the blue line. \\

 Figs.\,\ref{Fig:DensityLQnu1cB0}A and \ref{Fig:DensityLQnu1cB0}B reveal discontinuities in the JQ parameter along the first-order phase transition line, confirming the results shown in Fig.\,\ref{Fig:LQnu1cB0}.
-In the hadronic phase, this parameter depends primarily on temperature $T$ but shows negligible dependence on chemical potential $\mu$.
-Conversely, in both the QGP and quarkyonic phases, it exhibits significant dependence on both $T$ and $\mu$.
-A significant dependence of $\log a$ on the chemical potential $\mu$ in the quarkyonic phase is evident from examining the region between the blue and magenta lines in Fig.\,\ref{Fig:DensityLQnu1cB0}.
+In the hadronic phase, this parameter depends primarily on temperature $T$ but shows a negligible dependence on the chemical potential $\mu$.
+In contrast, in both the QGP and quarkyonic phases, it exhibits a significant dependence on both $T$ and $\mu$.
+A significant dependence of $\log a$ on the chemical potential $\mu$ in the quarkyonic phase is evident by examining the region between the blue and magenta lines in Fig.\,\ref{Fig:DensityLQnu1cB0}.

 Here, in contrast to the region of the hadronic phase, where the lines of constant $\log a$ lie predominantly horizontally, a significant slope of the lines of constant $\log a$ is observed.

 Notably, the JQ parameter shows no anomalous behavior along the confinement/deconfinement phase transition line.
 This is clearly demonstrated by comparing Figs.\,\ref{Fig:DensityLQnu1cB0}A and \ref{Fig:DensityLQnu1cB0}C.